divinepwner/divinepwner/README.md

 ### Hi there 👋

 I am currently working at Nord Security.
 Nowadays, I am focused on the IOS/MacOS applications of Nord Security.
-These days, I am working on Go and Objective-C. In my free time, I am hunting 0-days on web applications generally.
+In my free time, I am hunting 0-days on web applications generally.
+These days, working on ARM Assembly and Go to improve my coding skills.

 :notebook: ***Blog:***